Manual Update of the Secure Boot Platform Key in Virtual Machines

 Cause

-The Platform Key (PK) on some virtual machines has an invalid signature, which causes updates to the KEK database to fail.
-As a result, the automated Secure Boot update process fails and reports error events/logs.
+The Platform Key (PK) on virtual machines has an invalid signature, which causes updates to the Key Exchange Key (KEK) database to fail.
+As a result, the automated Secure Boot update process fails and reports error events or logs.

 Resolution